 - Clear understanding of what cochlear implants can and cannot do for hearing

-Mayo Clinic has performed cochlear implants in children as young as 1 year of age and adults as old as 96.
+Mayo Clinic has performed cochlear implants in children as young as 6 months of age and in adults as old as 96.

 You undergo many tests during several outpatient visits, including: